-In May of 2020, a special election was held whereby eligible voters of the District approved the issuance of water revenue bonds in the aggregate principal amount of not to exceed \$3,400,000, for the purpose of providing the funds for the acquisition, construction, and installation of certain improvements, additions and betterments of the District's water system.
+In May of 2020, a special election was held whereby eligible voters of the District approved the issuance of water revenue bonds in the aggregate principal amount not to exceed \$3,400,000, for the purpose of providing the funds for the acquisition, construction, and installation of certain improvements, additions and betterments of the District's water system.

 In June 2020, the District signed and entered into the State of Idaho Department of Environmental Quality (IDEQ) Loan Offer and Acceptance Agreement.
 Under the loan agreement, the District finalized its terms for financing the water system improvement project.
 Per the agreement, the District may borrow up to \$3,317,000 at 1.75% (interest of 0.75% and loan fee of 1.0%) and \$97,830 of principal forgiveness to be repaid in biannual installments over 30 years for a total repayment obligation of \$3,219,170.
 The IDEQ loan will be evidenced and secured by the voter-approved water revenue bonds in the amount of \$3,219,170, which will be issued upon certified completion of the project.
-As of the date these financial statements were issued (see accompanying independent auditor's report), the District is in the initial stages of planning and design of the project.